FC Barcelona in international football: UEFA Cup / Europa League

 In the UEFA Cup, Barcelona has lost four semi-finals, in 1975–76, 1977–78, 1995–96 and 2000–01.
 They lost twice to Liverpool (in 1976 and 2001), once to PSV Eindhoven (in 1978) and once to Bayern Munich (in 1996).
 In all four cases, the team that had eliminated Barcelona ultimately won the competition.
-Barcelona participated in the re-branded Europa League for the first time in 2022, going out at the hands of ultimate winners Eintracht Frankfurt in the quarter-finals.
+Barcelona participated in the re-branded Europa League for the first time in 2022, going out at the hands of eventual winners Eintracht Frankfurt in the quarter-finals.

 Super Cup

-The Super Cup was inaugurated in 1973 as a way of determining the best team in Europe, by pitting the holders of the first-tier European Cup against the winners of the second-tier Cup Winners' Cup.
+The Super Cup was inaugurated in 1973, pitting the holders of the first-tier European Cup against the winners of the second-tier and now defunct Cup Winners' Cup.
+Following the abolition of the Cup Winners' Cup, the winners of the Europa League gain entry to the match.
 Barcelona first participated in the 1979 edition, after they won the 1978–79 Cup Winners' Cup.
 They lost 1–2 on aggregate to Nottingham Forest, having drawn 1–1 in Camp Nou after losing 0–1 at the City Ground in Nottingham.
 The first victory came in the 1992 edition, when Barça defeated Werder Bremen 3–2 on aggregate.
-Since then, Barcelona has won the competition four additional times (in 1997, 2009, 2011 and 2015) and now shares the record for victories in the competition (five) with Milan and Real Madrid.
+Since then, Barcelona has won the competition four additional times (in 1997, 2009, 2011 and 2015), and now shares the record for second-most victories in the competition (five), tied with Milan and behind Real Madrid (six).